 We have compiled 10 CV tips and tricks to help you land your dream job.
 What does your phone, your laptop/computer and your CV all have in common?
 They all require regular updates!

-How should a job search be conducted in the wake of coronavirus?
+How should a legal job search be conducted in the wake of coronavirus?
 Despite the ongoing uncertainty, planning for the future and considering how to make your professional ambitions a reality should still be a priority.

 Continuing technological advancements and shifting priorities have altered the expectations of the CV in the modern recruitment process.
 The CVs that once used to impress a hiring manager now no longer cut the mustard, therefore, starting a job search can feel overwhelming.
 You may find yourself asking what do they expect from me?
 We have carefully devised the answer for you (tailored to law).
 Read on to find out how law students can boost their CV from the safety of their homes.